 Northern Ireland |

 You can use Tax-Free Childcare along with free childcare hours if you're eligible for both.
+But if you claim Universal Credit, you cannot get Tax-Free Childcare at the same time.
 See section on What is Tax-Free Childcare? to find out more.

 Find the right childcare option for you with our guide Childcare options